klaarnut/user-docs/en/create-new-website.md

 ### By your domain name

-1. Open domain name on browser with /admin/login
+1. Open domain name on browser with /admin/login (You can set the domain name login for admin by this [guide](https://github.com/rvsitebuilder/user-docs/blob/7.2/en/website-membership.md).)
 1. Enter admin login.

 ![image](images/overview2.png)